iamemc/LOD_Generator/README.md

 Installation
 ---------------

-To install this addon, instructions can be found at Blender's documentation:
+To install this addon, download the zip in **releases** and follow Blender's documentation on Addon Installation:

 > https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons